chanchan234/Optimization-of-FP-Growth-algorithm/README.md

 **Idea:** Split data into folds → run FP-Growth on each fold → keep patterns that appear consistently across folds.

 **Note:** Cross-validation is standard in ML, but its application to FP-Growth pattern validation has not been previously formalized.
-I implemented this as my baseline validation method.

 ## Optimization Attempt 2: Random Forest-Inspired Ensemble (Adapted Method)